ablaom/DataTableaux.jl/README.md

 ## An alternative to `DataFrames.jl` for tree-based learning algorithms

-A `DataTableau` object is an immutable data structure that presents externally much like a `DataFrame` object whose columns are a mixture of categorical and ordinal type.
-Internally, however it stores this data as an ordinary `Float64` array that can then be passed to high-performance tree-based machine learning algorithms.
+A `DataTableau` object is an immutable data structure that presents externally much like a `DataFrame` object; its columns are a mixture of categorical and ordinal type.
+Internally, however, it stores this data as an ordinary `Float64` array that can then be passed to high-performance tree-based machine learning algorithms.
 The number of values taken by a categorical feature in this data structure is